code4romania/votong/README.md

 docker-compose exec web bash
 ```

-Remember to run `make lint` before commiting your code in order to format the code properly.
+**IMPORTANT**: Remember to run `make lint` before commiting your code in order to format the code properly.
 Thank you!

 ## Deployment